 Day 1 Fly overnight from UK to Bangkok.

 Day 2 Arrive at Bangkok airport and spend the day acclimatizing.
 Stay four nights.

-Day 3 In the morning, visit Wat Arun, the magnificent Grand Palace and temple of the Emerald Buddha, before continuing to Wat Pho to see the reclining Buddha, Afternoon at
+Day 3 In the morning, visit Wat Arun, the magnificent Grand Palace and temple of the Emerald Buddha, before continuing to Wat Pho to see the reclining Buddha.
+Afternoon at leisure.

 Day 4 Visit a floating market that few tourists get to see.
 Afterwards, take a longtail boat on the klongs - the backwaters of Bangkok.

-Day 5 Travel by car to Kanchanaburi to visit the famous bridge over the Kwai river, a war museum, war cemetery, and take a ride on the
+Day 5 Travel by car to Kanchanaburi to visit the famous bridge over the Kwai river, a war museum, war cemetery, and take a ride on the 'death railway'.

 Day 6 Continue by train and car to Sukhothai, Thailand's ancient capital.
 Stay two nights.

 Day 7 Spend the day exploring the temples of old Sukhothai, and nearby Si Satchanalai.

 Day 8 Travel by road north to Chiang Mai, the former Lan Na capital.
 Stay three nights.

-Day 9 In the morning, explore Chiang Mai old town, before continuing onto Doi Suthep to
+Day 9 In the morning, explore Chiang Mai old town, before continuing onto Doi Suthep to visit a mountain temple.

-Day 10 Have a day to explore this atmospheric
+Day 10 Have a day to explore this atmospheric city at leisure.

 Day 11 Travel through the mountains to Chiang Rai, gateway to the Golden Triangle.
-Stay three
+Stay three nights.

-Day 12 Spend the day exploring the Golden Triangle region, where Thailand, Laos, and
+Day 12 Spend the day exploring the Golden Triangle region, where Thailand, Laos, and Myanmar meet.